KiDS-1000 cosmology: Combined second- and third-order shear statistics: Theoretical background

 where $P_{\delta\delta}(k,z)$ is the non-linear matter power spectrum.
 The projected power spectra then follow to

 and the total projected power spectrum becomes

 The term $P^{(ij)}_\mathrm{GG}(\ell)=P^{(ij)}_{\kappa \kappa}(\ell)$ describes the actual lensing signal, which is given in Eq.~\eqref{eq:pkappa_defn} with the weighting kernel in Eq.~\eqref{eq:lensing_efficiency_defn}.
 The II contribution describes how two galaxies spatially close together tend to be aligned.
-The terms GI and IG describe the fact that high matter density regions align the lower redshift galaxies but also affect the shear of the background galaxies.
+The term $\mathrm{GI}(z_i>z_j)$ describes the fact that high matter density regions align the lower redshift galaxies but also affect the shear of the background galaxies.
 While the II term is dominant if galaxies of the same tomographic bin are considered, GI and IG start to dominate if galaxies of separated tomographic bins are considered.
-With $z_i<z_j$, the term GI is expected to vanish if two separated tomographic bins that have no significant in redshift.
+With $z_i<z_j$, the term GI is expected to vanish for two tomographic bins with no significant redshift overlap.

 Following the ansatz for modelling IA in the power spectrum, we get

 where $B_{\delta\delta\delta}$ is the non-linear matter bispectrum, which we calculated with \textsc{BiHalofit}.
 The projected bispectra are